rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: t-SNE minimizes the divergence between probability distributions over pairs of points in the high-dimensional and low-dimensional spaces, preserving local structures.

+**Cost Function**: The cost function used is the Kullback-Leibler divergence between the joint probabilities of the high-dimensional and low-dimensional data.

 **Example**: Visualizing high-dimensional cybersecurity data to identify clusters of similar attacks. t-SNE can help reveal hidden patterns and relationships in the data, aiding in threat detection and analysis.

 ##### Isomap
 **When to Use**: Use Isomap for capturing the global structure of non-linear manifolds in high-dimensional data.

 **How It Works**: Isomap extends Multi-Dimensional Scaling (MDS) by preserving geodesic distances between all pairs of data points on the manifold.

+**Cost Function**: The cost function used is the residual variance, which measures the difference between the geodesic distances in the high-dimensional space and the Euclidean distances in the low-dimensional space.

 **Example**: Analyzing network traffic to identify complex patterns of communication.
 Isomap can help uncover the global structure of the data, revealing underlying trends and anomalies.